DrewMMizzle/Video_Maker_Editor/replit.md

 - ✅ **Faster Tests**: No database roundtrips, all operations are in-memory
 - ✅ **Reliable Tests**: Same mock data every run, no flaky tests from external dependencies
 - ✅ **Safe Testing**: Can't accidentally corrupt production data or user projects

+### Authentication Testing
+- **Automated Tests**: `tests/auth.spec.ts` verifies landing page display and login button presence
+- **Manual Testing Required**: Replit Auth requires real OAuth flows that cannot be fully automated
+- **Manual Test Steps**:
+  1. Navigate to app while logged out - should see landing page
+  2. Click "Sign In to Get Started" button
+  3. Complete Replit Auth flow (Google/GitHub/Email)
+  4. Should redirect to editor with full functionality
+  5. Verify TopBar shows user name/email in dropdown menu
+  6. Verify Library page shows only your projects
+  7. Create/edit/delete projects - verify all changes are user-scoped
+  8. Click logout - should return to landing page
+  9. Log in as different user - verify separate workspace with no access to other user's projects